postlund/pyatv/docs/development/stream.md

 await stream.stream_file("sample.mp3")
 ```

-Files in MP3, wav, FLAC and ogg format are supported and will be automatically converted
+Files in MP3, WAV, FLAC and OGG format are supported and will be automatically converted
 to a format the receiving device supports.
 Metadata is also extracted from files
 of these types and sent to the receiver.